 Using a holistic application review process and these financial aid policies, Vanderbilt admits talented students from diverse backgrounds who challenge each other both inside and outside the classroom and together form a community of scholars.

-Vanderbilt’s $656.7 million in sponsored research and project awards for the 2014 fiscal year translate into a plethora of research opportunities for our undergraduate students.
-The 330-acre campus includes a medical center; biomedical engineering, physics, and astronomy departments; and robotics and combustion diagnostics laboratories.
-The addition of a state-of-the-art Engineering and Science Building, opening in 2016, will further increase research opportunities for undergraduates.
+The addition of a state-of-the-art Engineering and Science Building in 2016 furthers research opportunities for undergraduates.
+A key part of the new building is a cross-disciplinary creative space called the Wond’ry, designed to encourage collaboration and innovation.
 Engineering students pursue a variety of internship opportunities and engage in a required capstone experience (Design Day) in which they collaborate with peers to troubleshoot an engineering problem for global corporations and government entities, among others.

 The School of Engineering, the College of Arts and Science, and the Vanderbilt University Medical Center are collectively involved in exploring the human body at nanoscale, developing new ways to control light using nanoscale optics, and working with nanoscience computation and modeling.
 Other projects range from model-integrated computing to environmental remediation, from disease detection to jet-powered artificial limbs, and from software engineering to microelectronics.